Mirantis/disk_perf_test_tool/v2_plans.md

+* TODO next
+    * all integral sensors gap interpolation
+    * run sensors in thread pool, optimize communication with ceph, can run fist OSD request for data validation only on start.
+Each sensor should collect only one portion of data.
+During start it should scan all awailable sources and tell upper code to create separated funcs for them.
+      All funcs should run in separated threads
+    * run test with sensor on large and small file
+    * Move test load code to io.fio file
+    * Revise structures and types location in files, structures names, add dot file for classes and function dependencies
+    * Load latency into 2D numpy.array, same for everything else
+    * Latency statistic - mostly the same as iops, but no average, dispersion and conf interval
+    * Start generating first report images and put them into simple document
+        - iops over time
+        - bw over time
+        - 50ppc + 95ppc Lat over time with boxplots in same graph for selected points
+    * Statistic in background?
+    * UT, which run test with predefined in yaml cluster (cluster and config created separatelly, not with tests) and check that result storage work as expected

 * Code:
     * Allow to cleanup all uncleaned from previous run 'wally cleanup PATH'
     * RPC reconnect in case of errors